 Proposals

 Proposal 1: Agree to use zero-IF receiver as a baseline architecture for envelop based LP_WUR.
-(Nokia, Samsung, ZTE)
+(Nokia, Samsung, ZTE, Spreadtrum)

 Proposal 2: IF envelop receiver for OOK-based. (vivo)

 Proposal 3: As a starting point, the heterodyne and homodyne ED based receivers can be used as the reference architecture to derive the REFSENS requirement.
 (Sony)